 The unit of measurement for strength is commonly expressed in MPa.

 Brittle fracture: a sudden fracture that occurs without obvious plastic deformation.

-For example, the fracture of cast iron specimen along the cross section during tension and the fracture of cast iron specimen with circular section along the oblique section during torsion.
+For example, the fracture of a cast iron sample along the cross-section during a tensile test, and the fracture of a cast iron sample with a circular cross-section along the oblique section during a torsion test.